 How is a quick trip to such a remote and inaccessible place even possible?
 It’s a feasible question given that the most common way to reach the continent is on a 10-day cruise.
 But when you consider that the flight time from Cape Town to Antarctica’s shore is under six hours, it doesn’t seem so unreasonable after all.
 Even better, you don’t need a visa and White Desert will take care of securing the permits you do need.

-For those who can’t make that date or would prefer to charter their own plane, the Ellerman House can arrange for a Gulfstream private jet for up to 14 people ($195,000 for the entire plane).
+The Ellerman House can arrange for a Gulfstream private jet for up to 14 people ($195,000 for the entire plane).
 The flight is five-and-a-half hours of unadulterated luxury, complete with an in-flight meal of sushi and wagyu beef tartare and cocktails prepared with thousand-year-old glacial ice from Antarctica—because regular ice just won’t do.
-Once the plane lands, guests have five hours to explore the area.
+Once the plane touches down on a specially prepared Novo ice runway near the White Desert camp, guests have five hours to exploreas much of Antarctica as they can.

 Whichever way you choose to get there, once you hit the ground, there are myriad activities on offer: treks through mazes of iridescent blue ice grottoes, visits to frosty lakes and cliffs, or highlining—the extreme version of tightrope walking—between two ice peaks.
 Never tried highlining?
 Expert polar explorers are available to guide you through your ultimate extreme sport experience.